 - (d) Exemption from Canopy Coverage Standards.
-Zoning permit applications for structures that are exempt from building permit requirements, or are the lessor of either i) additions to existing permitted structures that do not exceed 25% of an existing building footprint or ii) do not increase the footprint of the existing building by more than 250 square feet, shall be exempt from the tree canopy standards. - Section 7.
-Section 15-321.1 is amended by creating a new Section 15-321.1 (Payment in Lieu of Providing Shade or Canopy Cover Trees), as follows, and renumbering the existing Section 321.1 (Regulation of Forestry Activities) to 15-321.2. - (a) When the permit issuing authority determines that as part of the redevelopment of an infill lot in the B-1(C), B-1(G) or B-2 districts, it is physically impossible or impracticable for a development to satisfy the requirements of Section 15-318 (shading trees), or Section 15-319 (canopy coverage) of this Article, then the permit-issuing authority may allow the developer to pay a fee to a tree planting fund in accordance to an adopted tree planting master plan. - (b) The amount of the fee authorized by this section shall be determined by estimating the cost of providing the required trees (including the cost of the plant and labor for installation) that meets the requirements of this Article.
+Zoning permit applications for structures that are exempt from building permit requirements, or are either i) additions to existing permitted structures that do not exceed 25% of an existing building footprint or ii) do not increase the footprint of the existing building by more than 250 square feet, shall be exempt from the tree canopy standards.
+Successive additions, occurring within a period of five years, may not exceed these standards and maintain this exemption. - Section 7.
+Section 15-321.1 is amended by creating a new Section 15-321.1 (Joint Use of Trees), as follows, and renumbering the existing Section 15-321.2 (Regulation of Forestry Activities) to 15-321.2. - (a) One tree may be located such that it meets the requirements of Sections 15-308, 15-316, 15-318 and 15-319, but except as otherwise provided in this article, the required tree assigned to one standard may not be credited to any other. - (b) In downtown districts, B-1(C), B-1(G) and B-2, trees planted in rights of way directly adjacent to a development may be credited toward shading and canopy coverage. - Section 8.
+Section 15-321.2 is amended by creating a new Section 15-321.2 (Payment in Lieu of Providing Shade or Canopy Cover Trees), as follows, and renumbering the existing Section 15-321.2 (Regulation of Forestry Activities) to 15-321.3. - (a) With respect to the development or redevelopment of an existing lot in the B-1(C), B-1(G) or B-2 districts, the permit issuing authority may authorize the developer to forego the requirements of Section 15-318 (shading trees), and/or the requirements of Section 15-319 (canopy coverage) of this Article, if (i) the permit issuing authority finds that it is physically impossible or impracticable for the developer plant trees that will survive satisfy the requirements and ii) the developer pays to the town for each tree not planted a fee in lieu of providing such tree(s), in an amount determined as provided in subsection (b) of this section.
+The fee shall be paid before construction plan approval, unless the permit issuing authority by condition establishes another time.

+- (b) The amount of the fee authorized by this section shall be determined by estimating the cost of providing the required trees (including the cost of the plant and labor for installation) that meets the requirements of this Article.
 This determination shall be made annually and the fee shall be included in the Miscellaneous Fees and Charges Schedule adopted by the Board of Aldermen. - (c) Any fees collected in accordance with this section shall be reserved and used exclusively to meet the purposes for which they have been obtained as specified above in subsection (a).
-The required fee shall be submitted to the Town prior to construction plan approval. - Section 8.
+The required fee shall be submitted to the Town prior to construction plan approval. - Section 9.
 Appendix A, Section A-5.
 (Existing, Natural, Man-Made and Legal Features) (b)(2), is rewritten to read as follows: - (b) Existing natural features: - (1) Tree line of wooded areas. - (2) The location and sizes of all trees which are to be retained in accordance with Section 15-317, and which are to be removed; a written justification for the need to remove any specimen or rare species trees protected by the provisions of Article XIX, along with a description of the extent of the hardship that would occur if such removal were not permitted to occur.